reviewmenow/BowlingBall/README.md

 # BowlingBall

-Given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
+Given a valid sequence of rolls for one line of Ten-Pin Bowling, produces the total score for the game.

 Here are some things that the program does not need to do:
 - Does not need to check for valid rolls.